 Take a long, scenic drive

-Every time my husband and I hop on the jaw-dropping Pacific Coast Highway to drive down to his hometown on California’s Central Coast, we listen to a playlist created specifically for this purpose.
+Every time my husband and I hop on the jaw-dropping Pacific Coast Highway (here’s a great Pacific Coast road trip itinerary, btw) to drive down to his hometown on California’s Central Coast, we listen to a playlist created specifically for this purpose.

 There are a LOT of songs dedicated to taking long, scenic drives in California – for a reason!
 My husband’s personal favorite is by The Decemberists.